What is a Reimbursement Analysis Dashboard?

 Who Uses This Type of Report?

-The typical users of this type of report are: Group Controllers and Accountants.
+The typical users of this type of report are: Program managers, controllers, analysts, executives.

-Other Reports Often Used in Conjunction with Retained Earnings Rate Reports
+Other Reports Often Used in Conjunction with Reimbursement Analysis Dashboards

-Progressive Finance & Accounting Departments sometimes use several different Retained Earnings Rate Reports, along with balance sheet and profit & loss reports and other management and control tools.
+Progressive Finance and Product departments sometimes use several different Reimbursement Analysis Dashboards, along with reimbursement reports, profit & loss reports, KPI dashboards, annual budgets and other management and control tools.

 Where Does the Data for Analysis Originate From?